Pawsey-Internships/pawsey-interns-resources/README.md

 In the provided [tutorial](https://youtu.be/WgzqGHtGluQ), we demonstrate how to transfer files from a Pawsey cluster to a local machine using the desktop application Filezilla and using rsync from the command line.
 It has to be noted, that on a windows machine, rsync can only be used with WSL (not with a GitBash/PowerShell/cmd terminal).\
 If Filezilla is not installed on your local machine, you can download the application from the [Filezilla website](https://filezilla-project.org/index.php)
 Additional file transfer methods, and additional information to the introduced methods can be found in the [Pawsey Filetransfer documentation](https://support.pawsey.org.au/documentation/display/US/Transferring+Files)

+<a name="cloud-computing"></a>
+## Cloud Computing :cloud::computer:

+<a name="nimbus"></a>
+### Cloud Computing with Nimbus :cloud::broom:
+We introduce the BASH command line interface in our [Introduction to unix tutorial](https://youtu.be/UnRBoqVmV9U), including basic commands.
+This tutorial enables you to navigate and alter your file system and files.
+In addition, we introduce the concept of pipes and finding things using grep and sed.\
+The supporting material and in-depth reading can be found on [GitHub Pages](https://pawsey-internships.github.io/intro-unix-shell/).

 <a name="parallel-programming"></a>
 ## Parallel Programming :flags::computer: